Swing Left: History

 Swing Left was the idea of Ethan Todras-Whitehill, a long-time Democrat who gained interest in starting the platform after being "flabbergasted and devastated" following the results of the 2016 United States presidential election.
-Todras-Whitehill urged his wife, Miriam Stone, a brand strategist, and friend Josh Krafchin, a developer, to reach out to developers and designers to help get the organization get off the ground.
+Todras-Whitehill urged his friends Josh Krafchin, a developer, and Josh's wife, Miriam Stone, a brand strategist, to reach out to developers and designers to help get the organization get off the ground.
 The group ended up finding marketing strategist Michelle Finocchi and advisor Matt Ewing to focus on outreach and community organization.
 Todras-Whitehill initially decided to focus on gaining a Democratic majority in the House of Representatives which, at the time of Swing Left's founding, was controlled by the Republican Party, because it seemed "tangible".
 Swing Left determines seats to be "swinging" by seeing which congressional districts were decided within a margin of fifteen points in the previous election.

 Political action

-Since its launch on January 19, 2017, Swing Left has recruited 300,000 volunteers and raised over $2 million in donations.
+Since its launch on January 19, 2017, Swing Left has recruited 300,000 volunteers and raised millions of dollars in donations.
 It has partnered with the Daily Kos and ActBlue with the goal of raising $100,000 for each of its targeted swing districts.
 Swing Left has created sub-chapters, including 31st Street Swing Left, which focuses on the Maryland, Virginia, and D.C area; 31st Street Swing Left focuses on funding campaigns of swing-candidates in their jurisdiction.
 In May 2017, Onward Together named Swing Left as one of the groups whose work it would support.
 In December 2017, Crooked Media announced a joint fundraising initiative with Swing Left called the Crooked Seven, to raise money for the eventual Democratic challengers of seven Republican-controlled House districts that Hillary Clinton won in 2016.
 Swing Left engages in phone banking, town halls, organizing events, and voter registration drives.

 Fundraising

 Swing Left gathers donations from both organizations and individuals.
 Some notable donors of Swing Left include George Soros, Chris Sacca, and Tom Ford as well as organizations like Onward Together and Majority Forward.
-In 2020, days after Michael Bloomberg dropped out of the Democratic campaign for president, he donated $2 million dollars to the organization, saying that the organization would help with the ultimate goal of "defeating Donald Trump".
-During the 2020 election cycle, Swing Left raised over $15 million dollars, which was donated to different Democratic candidates in swing districts.
+In 2020, days after Michael Bloomberg dropped out of the Democratic campaign for president, he donated $2 million to the organization, saying that the organization would help with the ultimate goal of "defeating Donald Trump".
+During the 2020 election cycle, Swing Left raised over $15 million, which was donated to different Democratic candidates in swing districts.

+Vote Forward

+Vote Forward is a 501(c)(4) affiliate of Swing Left that encourages voting through volunteer handwritten letters.
+Scott Forman started Vote Forward in 2017 experimenting with 1,000 handwritten letters to inconsistent registered voters in Alabama.
+Turnout was 3.4% higher than the control group.
+Over 200,000 volunteers wrote letters in 2020.
+Letters could be written over months and sent at a strategic moment called the Big Send.
+17.6 million letters boosted targeted voters' turnout by 0.8 percentage points.